rostislav-nikitin/coasyncpp/README.md

 ```

 ```
-42
+N9coasyncpp11async_errorE : Something went wrong...
-Something went wrong...
+N9coasyncpp11async_errorE : Unknown error.
-Unknown error.
+St13runtime_error : Something went wrong...
 ```

-In the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.
+IIn the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.

 - In the successful case, the resulting value will be wrapped into the `std::expected` value member
 - If any uncaught exception is thrown (inherited from std::exception or not), then the error member of std::excpected will store the `std::variant<E1, E2, ...>` with `async_error`
-- If you want to put some typed error differ from the `async_error` then you need to catch exception in the coroutine code and return it via std::unexpected.
+- If you want to put some typed error different from the `async_error`, then you need to catch an exception in the coroutine code and return it via std::unexpected.

-So, all uncaught exceptions that happen inside a coroutine are caught in the background and transformed into the `async_error` and all other exceptions could be caught and returned via std::unexpected.
+So, all uncaught exceptions inside a coroutine are caught in the background and transformed into the `async_error`, and all other exceptions can be caught and returned via std::unexpected.